mikes222/mapsforge_flutter/mapfile_converter/README.md

 -r, --rendertheme                    Render theme filename (defaults to "rendertheme.xml")
--s, --sourcefiles (mandatory)        Source filenames (PBF or osm files), separated by # -d, --destinationfile (mandatory)    Destination filename (mapfile or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
+-s, --sourcefiles (mandatory)        Source filenames (PBF or osm files), separated by # -d, --destinationfile (mandatory)    Destination filename (mapfile PBF or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
 The last one is the max zoomlevel, separator=# (defaults to "0#5#9#13#16#20")
 -b, --boundary                       Boundary in minLat,minLong,maxLat,maxLong order.
 If omitted the boundary of the source file is used, separator=#